Excess-Risk of Distributed Stochastic Learners: Main Results

-\end{theorem} \begin{proof}{\!\!\textbf{:}} See Appendix \ref{sec:Proof_diffusion_consensus}. \end{proof} Result \eqref{eq:consensus_diffusion} implies that, asymptotically, the curve for the expected network excess-risk for the diffusion algorithm will be upper-bounded by the curve for the consensus algorithm.
+\end{theorem} \begin{proof} See Appendix \ref{sec:Proof_diffusion_consensus}. \end{proof} Result \eqref{eq:consensus_diffusion} implies that, asymptotically, the curve for the network excess-risk for the diffusion algorithm will be upper-bounded by the curve for the consensus algorithm.
 Even though both algorithms have the same computational complexity, the diffusion algorithm achieves better performance because it succeeds at diffusing the information more thoroughly through the network.
+This conclusion mirrors the result found in \cite{shine_diffusion_consensus}, which studied the difference in performance between the diffusion and consensus strategies in the \emph{constant} step-size scenario.
+We conclude, therefore, that the manner by which the diffusion strategy propagates information through the network continues to outperform the consensus strategy even in the diminishing step-size case.